 Similar to the situation with spending 1 day in Krakow, you won’t have enough time to book your Auschwitz tour in-person in Krakow, especially if you are visiting in summer, autumn or spring.
 Tours can get booked out days in advance.

-We recommend you to reserve your Auschwitz tour in advance in you only have 2 days in Krakow!
+We recommend you reserve your Auschwitz tour in advance if you only have 2 days in Krakow!

 3 Days in Krakow

 If you were to ask me how many days do you need in Krakow, I should say 3 days.
 3 days in Krakow will give you enough time to see all the tourist attractions in Krakow and take a day trip to Auschwitz-Birkenau.